-[VIDEO] Three Tips To Making Technical Presentations More Effective
+[VIDEO] Tips To Making Technical Presentations More Effective

-Making presentations to groups is and important and necessary task in many professions, especially in professional and technical service fields.
+Making presentations to groups is an important and necessary task in many professions, especially in professional and technical service fields.

-If you find yourself needing to present to a group, especially if you are conveying data, statistics or industry-specific terminology, the following three topics can help you get a greater return on your presentation efforts.
+If you find yourself needing to present to a group, especially if you are conveying data, statistics, or industry-specific terminology, the following topics can help you get a greater return on your presentation efforts.

 Don’t Read Directly From The Presentation

 If you are using a PowerPoint, it’s best not to fill the slides with too many words and read it word for word.
 You are there to bring value to the group to show your expertise and convey important information.
 Reading a PowerPoint word for word, not only loses the attention of the audience but can actually devalue the expertise and experience that you yourself bring to the table.

 PowerPoint can be a helpful and powerful resource for your presentation.
 But use it wisely for the greatest impact.
 It’s best to use it as a complement to what you’re saying and there to convey instead of the feature of your presentation.

 While data is an important – and an often critical – component of technical presentations, not everyone is a data person.
 When planning your presentation, be sure to consider who’s in the audience.
 There very well may be people that understand the core data as it is.

 But more than likely there are even more people that don’t.
 If your presentation features numbers, statistics, and data, it’s best to apply some context to the data you’re presenting.